-Table 8 Status > Neighbor
+Table 12 Status > Neighbor

-LABEL DESCRIPTION Local Port This shows the port of the Switch, on which the neighboring device is discovered.
+LABEL DESCRIPTION Port This show the number of the neighbor device's port which is connected to the Switch.
 Desc.
-This shows the port description of the Switch.
-PoE Draw This shows the power consumption that the neighboring device connected to this port draws from the Switch.
-This allows you to plan and use within the power budget of the Switch.
-Remote · Port This show the number of the neighbor device's port which is connected to the Switch.
-Desc.
 This shows the description of the neighbor device's port which is connected to the Switch.
 Model This shows the model name of the neighbor device.
-This field will show "-" for non-Zyxel devices.
+This field will show "-" for devices that do not support the ZON utility.
 System Name This shows the system name of the neighbor device.
 Location This shows the geographic location of the neighbor device.
 Firmware This shows the firmware version of the neighbor device.
-This field will show "-" for non-Zyxel devices.
+This field will show "-" for devices that do not support the ZON utility.
 IP This shows the IP address of the neighbor device.
 The IP address is a hyper link that you can click to log into and manage the neighbor device through its web configurator.
-This field will show "-" for non-Zyxel devices.
 MAC This shows the MAC address of the neighbor device.
-This field will show "-" for non-Zyxel devices.
+This field will show "-" for devices that do not support the ZON utility.
 PWR Cycle Click the Cycle button to turn OFF the power of the neighbor device and turn it back ON again.
 A count down button (from 5 to 0) starts.
 Note: The Switch must support power sourcing (PSE) or the network device is a powered device (PD).
 Note: If multiple neighbor devices use the same port, the Cycle button is displayed only on the first device, others will show "-" instead.
 Reset to Default Click the Reset button to reset the neighbor device to its factory default settings.
 A warning message " Are you sure you want to load factory default? " appears prompting you to confirm the action.
 After confirming the action a count down button (from 5 to 0) starts.
 Note: The Switch must support power sourcing (PSE) or the network device is a powered device (PD).
 Note: If multiple neighbor devices use the same port, the Reset button is not available and will show "-" instead.
-Note: You can only reset Zyxel products.
+Note: You can only reset Zyxel powered devices that support the ZON utility.

-CHAPTER 6 Basic Setting
+CHAPTER 8 Basic Setting